 Urinary tract stones, which often are referred to as "kidney stones," are small, hard stones that can form in the kidneys, ureter, bladder, or urethra.
 These stones are relatively common in adults but are rare in children.
 When they occur in children, they may be caused by an underlying metabolic problem or an anatomical abnormality (such as a reconstructed urinary tract or a surgically augmented bladder.)

-Our nephrology program is led by knowledgeable pediatric physicians who are specialists in all things kidney.
+The nephrology program is led by knowledgeable pediatric physicians who are specialists in all things kidney related.
+When you visit our offices, you will meet many of our important team members:

 Our nephrology program offers consultation on and management of a wide range of kidney diseases in children, including: